Food By Themes

 5. Huevos

-ICYMI: you can get Huevos‘ cult-favourite tacos and nachos at New Bahru!
-The popular eatery often sports long queues at its OG North Bridge restaurant, so fans will be pleased to know that they now have a second location to visit for their Mexican fix.
+You can get Huevos‘ cult-favourite tacos and nachos at New Bahru!
+The popular eatery often sports long queues at its OG North Bridge restaurant, so fans can consider this outlet for their Mexican fix.

 Read our Huevos Bugis review!